 Should you always dollar-cost average?

 When it comes to dollar-cost averaging, some people strongly advocate for it no matter what, while some people say you never should do it, and others are somewhere in the middle.

 At StashAway, we don’t think the question is as simple as whether or not someone should deploy a dollar-cost averaging strategy.
 It’s about what the best thing to do for your personal financial situation is.
 Let's unpack what you should consider when you’re figuring out whether dollar-cost averaging is a strategy you should adopt for yourself.

 How to invest a lump sum of money

 Those who don’t advocate for dollar-cost averaging usually warn that a lump sum sitting on the sidelines of the stock market is missing out on potential gains.
 Studies by Vanguard even show that the value you’re missing out on by not being in the market is greater than the risk of buying overpriced stocks all at once.

 What’s missing in this line of thinking is the consideration of the risk you are willing to take by investing the entire amount at once.
 Investing a lump sum implicitly means to “time the market”.
 What if your timing is wrong?
-A good way to address the risk portion of this thinking is looking at how much of your net worth that lump sum accounts for.

 Are you expecting a $25,000 USD bonus, or have you recently received a $100,000 USD inheritance?
 What percentage of your net worth does this amount account for?
 10%?
 100%?
 If this new cash inflow accounts for a small portion of your net worth, say, 10%, then the risk of buying into the market with that entire amount is less risky than if it accounts for most of your net worth.